phibronotchi-beep/solaris-framework/README.md

 ---

 ```
-Like a sunflower turning toward the sun,
+Like a sunflower turning toward the light,
-Every seed arranged in spirals of golden light,
+Every seed arranged in spirals of golden ratio,
 Each contributing to the whole,
 None competing, all thriving—

 This is how we build the future.

-The sun is rising.
+The light is amplifying.

-Welcome to Solaris.
+Welcome to Phyllux.
 ```

 ---